torokernel/torov/README.md

 ../build.sh HelloWorld
 ../../src/vmm/vmm helloworld.json
 ```
-Note that docker runs with the `--priviliged` flag to be able to use Kvm from the container.
+Note that docker runs with the `--privileged` flag to be able to use Kvm from the container.

 ## Try step by step
 ### Step 0.
 Clone ToroV